mnr/writing-wip/dimensions_living_book/artwork.md

 I'm certain we can enlist residents to distract the staff.
 The pendants are known to randomly trigger so the consequences of a button push are minimal.
 If we have a cadre of five button-pushers, we should be good to go.

 Imagine our logistics-director-in-charge-of-art-replacement standing in front of the white board in the activity room.
-A floor plan of Dimensions living is sketched out in red dry-erase marker.
+A floor plan of Evergreen Meadows Senior Community is sketched out in red dry-erase marker.

 "Our target is Western Sunset with Cowboy hanging outside of the director's office," says our logistics director.
 She draws a green circle on the floor plan.
 "Bob, you'll move to the end of the independent wing, second floor, right near the elevator."
 A black circle indicates Bob's position.